 Temperature and Humidity

 Lettuces of all varieties prefer cooler growing conditions and many types go to seed (bolt) as soon as temperatures begin to exceed 80 degrees Fahrenheit.
 The best growth occurs at 60 to 70 degrees.
 Lettuce grows best at relatively low humidity.
-Humid conditions may foster fungal problems, such as powdery mildew or Botrytis (gray mold).
+Humid conditions may foster fungal problems, such as powdery mildew or downy mildew.

 Feed lettuce plants about three weeks after planting seedlings (or about three weeks after they have been thinned to their final spacing).
 Use a high-nitrogen slow-release fertilizer mixed into the soil.